nagraj05/themoviesapp/README.md

 * [Tailwind CSS](https://tailwindcss.com/)
 * [TMDB API](https://www.themoviedb.org/)

-Enjoy exploring The Cinema!
+Enjoy exploring  CINEWARS!
 If you have any questions or feedback, please don't hesitate to contact me.